Read text from shipping labels, licenses, component markings, and damaged barcodes with integrated OCR capabilities on Datalogic scanners.

 SnapOCR integrates with standard scanning workflows through three policies:

-- OCR Only: Bypasses barcode decoding entirely
+- OCR Only: Barcode decoding is bypassed entirely

 Advanced ROI Configuration